Stellate Ganglion Block

 Are pain blocker injections right for you?

 If you experience pain in the face, neck, arms, or chest, stellate ganglion block injections can be very helpful in addressing that pain.
 You’ll have to discuss all your symptoms, any additional medications, and lifestyle choices with your doctor in order to determine what kind of pain management is best for you.
-A nerve blocking injection can be a beneficial alternative to surgery, or pain medication, and has advantages over both.
-Inflammation or damage to nerves in the neck can cause debilitating pain, so removing that pain from a person’s life can restore a better quality of life each day.
+A nerve blocking injection can be a beneficial alternative to spine surgery, or pain medication, and has advantages over both.
+Inflammation or damage to nerves in the neck can cause debilitating pain, so removing that pain from a person’s life can restore quality of life each day.